CNMAT/OpenSoundControl.org/implementations/24Sink.md

 ## Description

 It's a eurorack sensor platform using BTLE sensors, has wifi (2.4) and uses OSC and midi for comms.
+OSC can be used via Wi-Fi only.

 ## Implementation Details